-The Statement of Accounts contains certain estimated figures that are based on assumptions made by the Council about the future or that are otherwise uncertain.
-Estimates are made taking into account historical experience, current trends and other relevant factors.
+The Statement of Accounts contains estimated figures that are based on assumptions made by the Council about the future or that are otherwise uncertain.
+Estimates are made considering historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.

-The items in the Council's Balance Sheet at 31 March 2023 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31 March 2025 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows: